ralch/blog.ralch.com/content/tutorial/golang-tools-refactoring.md

 refactoring capabilities, which will explore in detail.

 ```
-// The -w flag overwrites the files instead of prints out the result on the scree
+// The -w flag overwrites the files instead of prints out the result on the screen
 $ gofmt -w message.go
 ```

-formats the following code snippet:
+It formats the following code snippet:

 ```
 // filename: message.go